ASTERISC-Teaching/codesprouts-dojo/cia/level-6/DESCRIPTION.md

+Preform a DDoS attack on the local server at port `8080` so that it breaks down and reveals the flag.
-(After starting the challenge the web app can be found at https://pwn.college/workspace/challenge, inside your browser, or, http://challenge.localhost/workspace/challenge inside the VNC Desktop)
+(After starting the challenge the web app can be found at http://challenge.localhost inside the VNC Desktop - this challenge will not work from your browser)